-Subject to the limits set out in the Investment Restrictions, the Fund may also invest up to 30% of its Net Asset Value (in aggregate) in other transferable securities, including equity and equity-related securities, units in collective investment schemes (including money market funds) and liquid assets (cash, deposits and money market instruments).
-The Fund will not invest more than:

-- 20% of its Net Asset Value in bank deposits at sight, such as cash held in currency accounts for ancillary liquidity purposes in normal market conditions; and - 10% of its Net Asset Value in in units of other collective investment schemes (including money market funds).
+Subject to the limits set out in the Investment Restrictions, the Fund may also invest up to 30% of its Net Asset Value (in aggregate) in other transferable securities, including equity and equity-related securities, and liquid assets (deposits and money market instruments).
+The Fund will not invest more than 20% of its Net Asset Value in bank deposits at sight, such as cash held in current accounts for ancillary liquidity purposes in normal market conditions.